Making Non-Markovian master equations accessible with approximate environments: The second order time convolutionless equation ( )

 where

 by substituting \eqref{eq:correlation_function} into \eqref{eq:redfield_coeffs} we obtain

 where

-By using the decaying exponential representation of the environment one has
+By using the decaying exponential representation of the environment, one has

 Those expressions allow us to obtain both the decay rate and the Lamb-Shift of the Redfield equation easily.
-In Fig. \ref{fig:time_red} we see how it becomes advantageous to use the decaying exponential representation of the environment, as we obtain the decay rates quickly and accurately.
-This speed up is especially important for high dimensional systems where the number of decay rates grows quickly with the number of transitions.
+In Fig. \ref{fig:time_red}, we see how it becomes advantageous to use the decaying exponential representation of the environment, as we obtain the decay rates quickly and accurately.
+The error of our approximation (see Appendix \ref{app:bounds}) is bounded by the error on the power spectrum ($\epsilon_{S}$) and is independent of the jump operator frequencies or time